NACDL Update – February 12, 2009

 New Mexico recently ordered courts to adopt a mechanism for settling pre-indictment disputes between prosecutors and targets about what evidence should be made available to grand juries.
 The opinion includes a thoughtful discussion of the irreversible ramifications indictment has on defendants, the necessity for pre-indictment review, and how such a mechanism can be adopted without great disruption to the grand jury process.
 This could be a useful read and tool for any practitioner dealing with the often frustrating grand jury system.
-The pdf of this opinion can be found here.
+Read this opinion.

 The Supreme Court of the State of New Mexico prescribed a pre-indictment mechanism for handling disputes between prosecuting attorneys and targets when, pursuant to state statute, targets wish to “alert the grand jury to the existence of evidence that would disprove or reduce an accusation or that would make an indictment unjustified.”
 With its opinion In re Grand Jury Presentation Concerning James Bort Jones, New Mexico joins a minority of states – Colorado, Maine, North Carolina, New York, Tennessee, and Illinois – that have explicit pre-indictment mechanisms.
 The court noted the importance of pre-indictment procedures given the irrevocable consequences that an indictment can have on a target’s career and reputation.